SBGlab/Degradacion_aromaticos_GEM/documentation/README.md

 # Documenation
-This folder contains the TFM report and suplementary data
+This folder contains the TFG report and suplementary data